 Project

 Launched in 2011 to establish an efficient, transparent, and equitable system for land registration, the Finnish-supported Responsible and Innovative Land Administration of Ethiopia (REILA) project was so successful that the Ethiopian Government formally adopted its registration system as their method of choice in land administration activities.
-The second phase of this transformative programme runs until June 2024.
+NIRAS was awarded Phase III of REILA in 2024.
+The project runs until August 2028.

-• CONTRACT VALUE: Phases I and II Contract Value: EUR 21.6M
+- CONTRACT VALUE: Phases I–III Contract Value: EUR 31.1M

 Agriculture is a pivotal sector within Ethiopia that resonates deeply with its people.
 With over 80% of the population engaged in agricultural and related pursuits, the significance of land control cannot be overstated.
 Contributing substantially, agriculture constitutes 45% of Ethiopia's GDP.
 As a vast majority of Ethiopian farmers are subsistence farmers, they rely heavily on their land parcels and the harvests they produce for sustenance.